acse-sm321/meteorological-data-center/README.md

 # Meteorological-data-center
 A implementation for weather data centre written by C++.
-Inspired by the idea mentioned **[1]**, this project implement the simulation of data centre among geo-destributed nodes (data centers) and transfer/dispatch meteorological data.
+Inspired by the idea mentioned in **[1]**, this project implement the simulation of data center among geo-destributed nodes (data centers) and transfer/dispatch meteorological data.

 ## About
 ```